 When the review cycle is generated, you can find it in the Administration panel under "Reviews."

 Clicking "Finish setup" will allow you to finalize and launch your review cycle as you would in the normal review cycle creation and launch process.

 From here, you can review your review cycle settings and click "Create Review Cycle" to launch your review cycle.

 Use automated rules to streamline review cycle generation

-In this instance, we created an automated rule to generate a one-time review cycle 3 months after each employee in single department starts at our organization.
+In this instance, we created an automated rule to generate a one-time review cycle 3 months after each employee in single department at a specific office location starts at our organization.
 If an employee starts on January 5th 2018, the draft review cycle will be created on April 6th 2018 at 12am.